ftorres7382/OpenViatica/Project_Source/Documentation/Contribution_Documentation/README.md

 # Coding Standards (WARNING!
 Other standards could be added as the project matures!)

-1. Only python can be used for this project
+1. This project is python first and Rust whenever it is needed for performance or other reasons.
+    - To choosing rust for an implementation of a function or a feature needs to be justified by performance or other reasons.
+    - It needs also be integrated with the larger python codebase
+    - As it stands right now, for any rust code, we would also need an integration strategy and testing before integrating out first rust code into the project.
 2. lower_case_snake style by default for variables and functions
 3. CamelCase for class names
 4. Upper_Case_Snake for modules
 5. Upper_Case_Snake for folder names
 6. Project MUST pass "mypy --strict" check
-7. YOU ARE RESPONSIBLE FOR THE CODE BEING SUBMITTED.
+7. AI is allowed, but: **YOU ARE RESPONSIBLE FOR THE CODE BEING SUBMITTED**.
     - The code submitted MUST conform to the coding standard and the scope of the project.
     - Using AI is allowed, but YOU will always be responsible for the code submitted.